ReverseControl/MuchPIR/README.md

 Highly optimized parallelized PIR query.
 ```

+The MuchPIR Team would like to point out that these parameters and performance listed are meant to encompass a wide range of use cases.
+If your demand for this level of privacy is for a significantly smaller databases, or requires less data bandwidth, then performance goes up and bandwidth goes down on query/response sizes.
+Similarly, if your databases are much larger or your bandwidth needs much bigger.

+We may also speak of implementations where bandwidth and performance tradeoffs are parametrizable by the user making the query as part of the query itself.
+These would be implemented on a case by case basis to fit the need of your organization.

 This demo targets string types on postgres, but can easily be adapted to query any type: int4, int8, float, bytea, etc.